software-developer-org/bootcamp/challenge_020-workflow/010-semantic_versioning.md

 # Workflow

-So far you have learned the following tools: git, bash, vi, GitHub
+So far you have learned in the previous challenge the following tools: git, bash, vi, GitHub

 As long as your work alone you may not need considering (but should) about **how** you work.
 But working in a team you **must** organize your work with others.
 You must define some common understanding about your team's workflow.